CATI

 UPDATE June 2024: A new preprint is available outlining further evaluation of the CATI in 1000+ sample of autistic adults, with additional analyses examining differences between diagnosed and self-identifying autistic adults, between genders (including those identifying as gender diverse), and between different age groups.

 This paper also outlines several small changes to item and subscale wording to improve interpretation and reduce negative phrasing following consultation with an autistic focus group.
-These changes will be included in the materials on this website when the pre-print is eventually published.

 The Comprehensive Autistic Trait Inventory, or CATI, is a self-report questionnaire that provides a valid measure of autistic traits in adults in the general population.